lukereding/book_notes/notes_on_the_managers_path.md

   - No one is going to feel secure or knows what's going to happen next if no one takes responsibility for decisions and sets direction
   - Don't rely on consensus voting; establish processes to depersonalize decisions

+- Focusing on team identity to the exclusion of all else
+  - fragile to the loss of the leader
+  - resistent to outside ideas
+  - inflexible
+  - often result in outcomes that, while are good for the team, might be bad for the company

+- The people pleaser
+  - Struggles to say no and as a result can send contradictory messages to the team and other stakeholders
+  - makes it difficult for the team to fail in a healthy way
+  -

 ## interesting quotations

 > the most mundane work can turn into a source of pride when you understand how it contributes to the overall success of your company